ursadropsus/forge-test/README.md

 **The driver compiles but has never run.** I don't have a machine that can build Forge. `conformance.cpp` compiles clean against your headers with your flags, which means the API calls are right, but that's all it means.
-If the first run fails on a shape assertion or a bad flag, that's my bug, not Forge's — please just send me the error.
+If the first run fails on a shape assertion or a bad flag, that's my bug, not Forge's.

 **Two things need pinning or the comparison is meaningless.**